 Ana's traveler tip

-As far as possible, try to avoid the most crowded days in order to be able to visit the gallery more comfortably; these are usually weekends at midday.
+As far as possible, try to avoid the most crowded days to be able to visit the gallery more comfortably; these are usually weekends at midday.

 6. How do I get to the Borghese Gallery?

-As in most of Rome, to get to the Borghese Gallery you can move by subway or bus, as it is somewhat further away from the central core where many of the major attractions of the city are located.
+As in most of Rome, to get to the Borghese Gallery you ride the subway or bus, as it is somewhat further away from the central area of Rome where many of the major attractions of the city are located.

 The nearest Metro stop is Piazza di Spagna, line A.